 Most history of art resources are found in the Arts and Social Sciences Library.
 Notable areas within the classification scheme include:

 If you need an item which is not available anywhere in the library system here in print or online, you can use the Inter-Library Loans service to obtain it from another library.
-There is a charge for this service, though you may be able to obtain an Inter-library loan voucher to pay for this.
-See the information below in the Inter-Library Loans and ILL vouchers section for details of how to obtain these vouchers.
-Access to other university libraries and the British Library may be a useful alternative.
+See the information below in the Inter-Library Loans section for details.

-History of Art PhD, and MA theses of staff and students of the Department, are available in the thesis collection in the Arts and Social Sciences Library.
+History of Art PhD and MA theses of staff and students of the Department, are available in the thesis collection in the Arts and Social Sciences Library.
+They may be consulted within the library, and you will need to complete a slip for each one.
+Please ask at the library welcome desk.

 The Arts and Social Sciences Library contains a special collection of rare books.